ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 #### Outline / events / chapters

+#### 8/6 post Grey Lady visit

+- Recall trying to play videogames after 2 days of just lying down and doing nothing with everything turned off, playing for liek 5 minutes, and then turning everything off, deciding internally it wasn't the time to be passive, and begin a week of doing nothing essentially but sipping espresso, drinking 7.5 oz mini Coke cans, smoking weed, and talking aloud to myself.
+- The weekend I was trying to figure out how and what to say and do.
+I kind of realized that from March to April, I was somewhat suspicious of the WH being ivnolved, and the weird "tactics" felt like someone with psychological damage was running the show.
+There are a lot of reasons that I would be triggering to a VP Harris.
+From May onwards, particularly after the failed right to abortion vote in senate, I felt more certain of her involvement and possibly being a huge distraction given the combination of the Senate failure + said psychological damage.
+I think at that point I said "fuck it" and brought up outloud by Sunday I believe that I was suspicious of her; though in truth I had been for awhile.
+My Mother's involvement made me more certain, of course.
+- Then bring up saying "hey wait was that Paula Patton?" and then they cut your internet connection again lol
+- Describe responding to them turning your internet connection off while you realized you were on a netflix show by acting like an asshole on your porch.
+Talk about benching the keybaord etc. Definitely bring up going outside and having a mic stand to your face, but just standing there not saying a damn thing for 10 minutes.
+It was to make it clear -- on camera -- and a fucking great shot, great lighting, beautiful afternoon by the way -- anyway, I wanted to make it clear then that yes, I can shutup if I want to.
+I'm not just "ranting impulsively" to myself.
+Meaning, I was in control.
+Also, the imagery of the whole stand up comic thing was funny to me.
+I think these fuckers missed the point though.
+- This was the first time you responded to Spectrum texts about delays in internet connections by saying "no worries you just keep following orders" in your first of many allusions that this is more or less fascist behavior
+- Introduce the Dollar Bill Butcher character - a real life fictional federal crime doer - and talk about other shit you put on your window that day, particularly _Priceless_ by William Poundstone along with a hint that the misunderstandings economically speaking were also kind of foundational to the CIA, like it or not.
+I really thought that no way these Dems would want ot actually _have_ that conversation and fuck off.
+They didn't.
+Pretty sure I put a copy of _Killing Them Softly_ up there but probably not that day, lol.
+- After the before, describe going off on the Dems a bit, and letting them know you knew this had more to do with that video game project
+- Recall how you told them -- I believe on 8/8 if not 8/9, or at least whoever was listening to me at the time, that if successful your "dream project" -- and this was true, if something you held personally to yourself given the expense of the project -- would be a Harriet Tubman video game where you play her and it's like one of those spy / stealth / assasin games.
+I had a whole idea with regards to celebrities.
+I remember thinking in late 2020, and literally saying this shit to my window and likely surveillance friendos early August of 2022, that my only other owrry than money was that I needed a way to make sure that celebrities wouldn't fuck around with my scehdule just because I was some video game guy.
+But this was all a dream, at least in 2020.
+Anyway I said that shit to make VP Harris feel bad.
+And it's the truth -- all of it.
+I can understand why she got so mad and needed to shut down my future from happening.
+I also said she couldn't be in the game as a celebrity given her... law enforcement career, essentially.
+I did that shit to be mean.

 #### 8/12 or 8/13 Best Buy to Guitar Center to Taco place to Legacy to Home Visit
 - nts: check receipts on CC purchases at either GC, BB, also you stopped by legacy later, check email to confirm
 - Talk about leaving that day, as you were waling out of the building your neighbor Mr. Gibbs says "whatup God" to me despite never talking to me "like that" in my ten years of acknowledging to him our shared presence as we pass in the hallways and streets.
 He seemed to be waiting for me to deliver that line.
 I was ranting to myself all week previously -- alone in my apartment with nearly every single electronic device that I own shut off on purpose to show the point that I wasn't communicating with anyone --  and one joke I kept making -- sorry Hollywood I wouldn't of been critical had I really thought this would go this far and whatever I'm just joking I just don't want to be anyone's art critic but I digress -- was about the LL Cool J / Omar Epps / Nia Long 1999 film _In Too Deep_, and how yes, I thought I would have made LL's character call himself anything but "God" as a nickname.
 You can watch the movie.
 Anyway I might've been making a bunch of jokes about that movie, considering I felt certain and was hoping that I at least got the NYPD to join in larger portions of whatever this was after the events of the previous week, and I felt like it was a movie that perhaps exagerrated a lot of things about the situation it was portraying.
 Mr. Gibbs saying this to me was a clear sign they knew, and were hinting to be kind about it with a joke. (nts: stop writing copy in notes)